tamalsen2509/tamalsen2509/README.md

 A quick introduction about myself ---

-- 🔭 I’m currently working = As Jr Full Stack Software Engineer
+- 🔭 I’m currently working = As a Jr. Software Engineer
-- 🌱 I’m currently exploring Competitive Programing
+- 🌱 Currently exploring Blockchian Technology
 -  👯 I’m looking to collaborate on = Angular and Node.js
 - 💬 Ask me about = Anything , I love to talk with people , sharing Ideas.
 - 📫 How to reach me = tamal.sen@outlook.com
-- ⚡ Fun fact= Food lover |A loud laugher| Love Sports
+- ⚡ Fun fact= Food lover |A loud laugher| Love Sports Tech Stack = Angular , Node.Js , MYSql

 ###  Goals for 2022 = Learn BlockChain Development and share with the world